Sunak challenged over claim strikes are ‘number one reason’ for NHS backlog

 The Prime Minister said the Government had ‘tried multiple times’ to meet the British Medical Association (BMA) as he faced pressure from medics.

-Rishi Sunak has insisted strikes are the “number one reason” for record-high NHS waiting times as he faced pressure from medics calling for conciliation talks over pay to end the walkouts.
+Rishi Sunak has insisted strikes are the “number one reason” for record NHS waiting times as he faced pressure from medics calling for conciliation talks over pay to end the walkouts.

-The Prime Minister said the pre-pandemic backlog had been expected to improve before widespread industrial action was launched as he was challenged over the claim on Tuesday.
+The Prime Minister was challenged over the claim on Tuesday, and said the pre-pandemic backlog had been expected to improve before widespread industrial action was launched.

-It comes amid the longest-ever joint strike by junior doctors and consultants in England, coinciding with the Tory Party conference in Manchester.
+It comes amid the longest joint strike by junior doctors and consultants in England, coinciding with the Tory Party conference in Manchester.

 He told ITV’s Good Morning Britain: “The reason that waiting lists are going up is because we’ve got industrial action because doctors are on strike.
 Now, I’ve sat down and tried to do the reasonable thing…”